DhaniAM/DhaniAM/README.md

 <h1 align="center">Hi 👋, I'm Dhani</h1>
 <h3 align="center">A passionate developer focusing on Flutter</h3>

-- ✨ I’m currently working on **All of Me**, which is my All-in-One project portfolios
+- ✨ I’m currently doing on **All of Me**, which is my project All-in-One portfolio app

 - ❤️ I mainly focus on **Dart** and **Flutter**

-- 🤝 I’m looking for my first job as **Flutter Developer**
+- 🤝 I’m currently looking for my first job as **Flutter Developer**

 - 📝 All of my projects and resume are available at [https://dhaniam.github.io/My-CV-2](https://dhaniam.github.io/My-CV-2/)